pearswick/telegrab/README.md

    - Immediately removes the number from your contacts
    - Shows you what it found in a neat table

 This is similar to what happens when you add a new contact in Telegram - you can see their profile info if they have an account.
-Telegrab just does this automatically and shows you the results.
+Telegrab does this automatically, in seconds, and shows you the results while maintaining a low profile.

-> ⚠️ **Consider using a burner number for stronger opsec**
+> ⚠️ **Consider using a burner or VoIP number for stronger opsec**

 **Privacy Note:** The tool only uses your Telegram account to check numbers.
 It doesn't:
 - Send messages to anyone